-Graduate credit hours required for degree: At least 37 graduate credits (5000 level and above) are required of all students in the regular track (at least 32 graduate credits for Mid-Career Professional Track students).
+Graduate credit hours required for degree: Graduate credit hours required for degree: At least 37 graduate credits (5000 level and above) are required of all students in the regular track (at least 32 graduate credits for Mid-Career Professional Track students).
 Of these, at least 8 courses (24 credits) must be full graduate-level credits (6000 level and above).
 Non-language courses below the 5000 level may not count towards graduation.
 Language courses taken to fulfill the 12-credit language requirement may not be counted as part of the required graduate credit hours.